Premier League festive fixtures lead to an increase in injuries, says analyst

 - The 2015-16 campaign was also four rounds of fixtures played between Saturday 19 December 2015 and Sunday 3 January 2016 inclusive, but the 40 fixtures were played on nine separate matchdays.

-- In 2013-14, 40 fixtures were played between 14 December and 1 January inclusive, on nine separate matchdays.
+- In 2013-14, four rounds totalling 40 fixtures were played between 14 December and 1 January inclusive, on nine separate matchdays.

 |Source: Premierinjuries.com